 - 1. For TSFI that has many types of input parameters and to which the developer testing is insufficient in terms of completeness, the testing items such as parameter scheme, boundary values, and abnormal values are added. - 2.
 For execution timing of several TSFs and combination of execution, the testing items to which conditions are added are performed. - 3.
 The testing items to which the different variation from the developer testing is added are performed in regard to procedures of exception and cancellation. - 4.
-The testing items are selected in the sampling testing from the following viewpoints: - The testing items are selected to include all of TSFs and TSFIs in terms of completeness. - The testing items are selected to cover the different testing approaches and testing environments. - The testing items involving TSFI that meet many of the SFRs are mainly selected in order to conduct tests efficiently. - Considering the functionality difference from the similar products that have been CC-certified, the testing items for TSFs which are newly added in this TOE are preferably selected. - (b) Independent Testing Outline
+To verify that the difference of models does not affect the behaviour of security function, add testing items for the models not tested in the developer testing. - 5.
+The testing items are selected in the sampling testing from the following viewpoints: - The testing items are selected to include all of TSFs and TSFIs in terms of completeness. - The testing items are selected to cover the different testing approaches and testing environments. - The testing items involving TSFI that meet many of the SFRs are mainly selected in order to conduct tests efficiently.

+b.
+Independent Testing Outline